-How long will it take to become fluent in Chinese?
-Is it possible to learn Chinese in 3 months or will it take years?
-In this guide, I share my experience studying and learning Mandarin to help encourage you as well as give you a realistic idea of what to expect.
-And no…nobody is fluent in 3 months.
+Is it possible to learn Chinese in 3 months…or will it take years?
+In this language learning reality check, I share my experience over the past 10 years studying Mandarin Chinese to help encourage you as well as give you a realistic idea of what to expect.
+And [spoiler alert!!] no…nobody is fluent in 3 months.
 Sorry. :/

-Whether you are thinking about learning Chinese or have already dug into the language, keep reading below for a clearer picture of when you can expect to speak Chinese fluently.
+Whether you are thinking about learning Chinese or have already dug into the language, you probably already know one simple truth: Chinese is a challenging language.

 Can I Learn Chinese in 3 Months or a Year?